 Before you can swap homes, you’ll need to speak to all of the landlords involved and ask for their approval to exchange.
 They then have 42 days to provisionally approve or reject the application (from when they receive applications from all residents involved).

 All of the landlords need to agree they're happy for the swap to go ahead before an exchange date can be finalised.

-Before applying to all of the landlords for approval to exchange, you should check the following:
+Before applying to all of the landlords for approval to exchange, check the following applies: